charlesbones/HC/Online services/Arduino SIM card/What_are_the_credentials_for_the_Arduino_SIM_card.md

-# What are the credintial for the Arduino SIM card
+# What are the credentials for the Arduino SIM card

 Here are the credentials for the Arduino Sim: